IrinaSfv/IrinaSfv/README.md

     <img src="https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a>
 </div>

-I'm a highly motivated web developer.
-I dream of building performance applications that solve business problems and provide users with an awesome experience.
-My previous career as a UX writer allowed me to be communicative, creative and passionate about creating a good UX.
+I came to development from a related profession: for 2 years I worked as a UX editor.
+I’ve always been interested in how websites and apps are structured from the inside out.
+Gradually I was fascinated by the desire not just to write texts for interfaces, think about the user’s path and influence the product, but also to create it myself.

+I love when interfaces are made with care for users, and I want to create exactly those kinds of interfaces.
+Past experience has helped me learn to be creative, find common ground with different people and work for results.
+I’m looking forward to using these qualities in my new role.

-Now I’m looking for a job as a front-end developer in a dream team.
+Now I’m looking for a job as a front-end developer.
+I wish to join a dream team, where I can develop myself and work on great projects.

 ## My principles:

 * 🎓 I'm doing my best to achieve a high level of mastership.
 Now I'm actively working on my portfolio and spending a lot of time on self-education.
-* 🎯 My goal is to work in a team with wonderful people, where I can constantly develop myself and work on exciting projects.
+* 🎯 My goal is to make interfaces that solve business problems and make users' lives better and more comfortable.
 * 🖋 I try to write well-readable and clean code.
 * 🆕 I'm eager to learn new frameworks and expand my tech stack
 * 📌 To reach my goals, I do:
-  * Work on my own pet projects
+  * Work on my own pet projects;
   * Read professional books and watch educational videos.
-For example, now I've been reading the book "Grokking Algorithms" and watching video lectures of the CS50 course
+For example, now I've been reading the book "Grokking Algorithms" and watching video lectures of the CS50 course;
-  * Study at [Yandex.Practicum](https://practicum.com/) school and listen carefully to mentors and code reviewers
+  * Study at [Yandex.Practicum](https://practicum.com/) school and listen carefully to mentors and code reviewers.
   <!-- * [I solve problems on CodeWars](https://www.codewars.com/users/IreneSfv) -->

 ## Current tech stack: